Project-MONAI/monai-deploy-app-sdk/README.md

 - Build medical imaging inference applications using a flexible, extensible & usable Pythonic API
 - Easy management of inference applications via programmable Directed Acyclic Graphs (DAGs)
 - Built-in operators to load DICOM data to be ingested in an inference app
-- Out-of-the-box support for in-proc PyTorch based inference
+- Out-of-the-box support for in-proc PyTorch based inference, as well as remote inference via Triton Inference Server
 - Easy incorporation of MONAI based pre and post transformations in the inference application
 - Package inference application with a single command into a portable MONAI Application Package
 - Locally run and debug your inference application using App Runner